ManageIQ/integration_tests/sprout/README.rst

     kill -HUP $GUNICORN_PID

+This is unnoticeable to the users.

 If any migration is pending, you need to shut Gunicorn down (``SIGINT``), run the migrations and then start it again.

-Remember to collect the static files after update to them.
+Remember to collect the static files after any update to them.

 Workers can be stopped by sending ``SIGTERM`` signal to the worker main process.
 This triggers a graceful shutdown.
 Workers no longer accept new tasks and end after finishing the current task.
 If some workers seem to be stuck, you may send a ``SIGINT`` to the main process to trigger a less graceful but still clean exit.
+You can do that multiple times.
 Use ``SIGKILL`` only as the last resort as it **WILL** cause a disruption.
+Multiple SIGINTs usually work out fine.

 The other parts of Sprout (Beat, Flower, Logserver) can be stopped simply by using ``SIGINT``.

+It is recommended to wait for long tasks (appliance preconfiguration, template deployment, ...) to finish to have the update process as fast as possible.

+It is recommended to shut Celery Beat down first, send a ``SIGTERM`` to the worker and wait for it to stop (or ``SIGINT`` for impatient :) ).
+That will ensure the smoothest worker shutdown.